 Using the Smudge Tool (located under the Blur Tool), you can smudge back the parts of the reflections that are missing.
 For the area between the legs of the couple on the left, you can simply paint with a gray brush.

 We can enhance the floor a bit more.
-Select every layer below the "Black & White" layer, duplicate and merge them.
+Select every layer below the "Black & White" layer, duplicate, and merge them.
 Apply the Reticulation Filter (from the Filter Gallery) and give it the values as shown in the example.
-Hit CMD/CTRL + M to bring up the Curves Panel and increase the layer's contrast a bit.
+Hit Command/Control-M to bring up the Curves panel and increase the layer's contrast a bit.
 Finally, place the layer inside the "Floor Mask" group and name it "Reticulation."

 Voilà!
 We're done!
 In case you missed anything, here is what your final layer setup should look like.